Nuclear Blaze (video game)

 Nuclear Blaze is action-adventure game developed and published by Deepnight Games.
 It was released for Windows through Steam on October 18, 2021, and was launched for PlayStation 4 and Nintendo Switch on April 28, 2023.
 In the game, players take control of a firefighter investigating a military facility.
 The firefighter must use their hose to put out the fires located inside, while searching for survivors and leaning about the purpose of the base.
-The game received mixed to average reviews on release.
+The game received mixed reviews on release.

 Gameplay

 Nuclear Blaze is a 2D side-scrolling action-adventure game.
 Players take control of a firefighter air-dropped into a burning forest.
 After stumbling upon a nearby military facility, the firefighter must enter the base and extinguish the flames within.
 Gameplay is designed in the platforming style, and contains a number of metroidvania elements.
 The firefighter possesses a hose which is used to extinguish the constantly expanding flames, and can dodge various obstacles such as burning debris and exploding walls.
 The amount of water that the hose can spray is limited, and can be refilled at various stations located throughout the facility.
 In addition, the flames can also be put out using fire extinguishers left behind by the military.
 The game is divided into twenty levels, and as the player progresses, they can discover and rescue survivors while finding notes that help them solve the mystery behind the facility and discover how the fire began.